-This mini-series covers 10 lessons we learned from some of our favorite recent experiments (and the results).
-If you’re facing similar challenges, want to understand why some things work better than others, or you simply want some new ideas to test, we hope these lessons help guide and inspire you with your next experiments.
+This mini-series covers 10 lessons we have learned from some of our favourite recent experiments (and the results).
+If you're facing similar challenges and want to understand why some things work better than others, or you simply want some new ideas to test, we hope these lessons help guide and inspire you with your next experiments.

 Here's lesson seven:

 Lesson #7: A bird in the hand is worth two in the bush: “free” is better than “cashback” for conversion boosting

 This client offers a service with four different levels of inclusive packages.
 The three most expensive packages come with a cashback offer that is unavailable with the cheapest package.
 However, this cashback offer is generating a lot of customer dissatisfaction as it is managed externally and validation times have been greatly affected by the Covid crisis.